 During the mid 1920s, UP continued to operate a fleet of twenty-six 60-foot Dynamo-Baggage cars, Class 60-DB, numbered as UP 3000-3025, and fifteen 69-foot Dynamo-Baggage cars (Class 69-DB), numbered as UP 3026-3040.
 In the equipment diagram books, the sheets for the 3000-series baggage cars appear to be identical in Union Pacific's 1926, 1930, and mid-1930s books, and show the cars as all being equipped with a dynamo, shown as a "turbo-generator," but the sheets do not break them down as to build date.

-UP's Overland Route connection, Southern Pacific, converted its cars to axle generators in 1925-1926; in order to retain the ability to interchange cars used on through trains, Union Pacific likely also converted at least a limited number of its own cars to axle generators (the LA&SL cars were changed to all-baggage in 1924-1926).
+UP's Overland Route connection, Southern Pacific, converted its cars to axle generators in 1925-1926.
+In order to retain the ability to interchange cars used on through trains, Union Pacific likely also converted at least a limited number of its own cars to axle generators.

-As mentioned, in 1924 SP adopted a change in axle lighting from truck-mounted generators to body-mounted generators, allowing for a larger, more efficient design.
+As mentioned, in 1924 SP adopted a change in axle lighting from truck-mounted generators to body-mounted generators, allowing for a larger, more efficient design of the generators themselves.
 These improvements in axle generators brought an end to the steam dynamos installed in head-end baggage cars.

 Also in 1924, UP's Los Angeles & Salt Lake subsidiary modified its nine Baggage Dynamo cars by removing the dynamos, converting the cars to become full Baggage cars.
 Although documentation has not yet been identified, Union Pacific and its other two subsidiary railroads, Oregon Short Line and Oregon-Washington Railroad & Navigation Co., were closely tied together, making one think that at about the same time, they also began conversion to larger body-mounted axle generators, and removing their steam dynamos from the Baggage Dynamo cars.

 The amount of electrical power needed continued to increase as more lights were added throughout each train.
 Head-end systems were limited by the size of their steam dynamos, and their need for an attendant in the baggage car.
 There were also limitations of transmitting and controlling electrical power throughout the train.
-Axle-drive systems mounted to individual cars were better adapted to the increasing power needs.
-Belt-drive systems, mounted directly to wheel assemblies remained popular well into the latter half of the 1910-1920 decade, but body-mounted generators driven by axle-mounted flat belts gained in popularity as cost and reliability continued to improve.
-By the 1930s, existing heavyweight cars continued to use belt-drive generators, but the new lightweight cars began using an improved shaft drive and gearbox system connected the car's axle to a body-mounted generator.
+Axle-driven systems mounted to individual cars were better adapted to the increasing power needs.
+Truck-mounted belt-drive systems, mounted directly to the truck assemblies remained popular well into the latter half of the 1910-1920 decade, but body-mounted generators driven by axle-mounted flat belts gained in popularity as cost and reliability continued to improve.
+By the 1930s, existing heavyweight cars continued to use belt-driven, body-mounted generators, but the new lightweight cars began using an improved shaft drive and gearbox system connected the car's axle to a body-mounted generator.